Having begun my plastic-free and zero waste journey in January 2018, I’m now over 7 months into it.

 Related article: How to do a Supermarket Shop and Take Home Less Plastic

 There is still lots more to do, but I believe that taking small steps can have a big impact overall.
 By taking simple, manageable steps, we are less likely to feel overwhelmed and more likely to feel motivated.
-It’s surprising how quickly those small changes add up to living more sustainably.
+It’s surprising how quickly those small changes add up to getting plastics out of your life.

 I hope you’ll join me in deciding to reduce your plastic consumption and that you find these ideas useful.